IntBio-UCD/parent_pops_common-gardens/scripts/Climate_PCAs_AllYear.md

     <https://github.com/StatQuest/pca_demo/blob/master/pca_demo.R>
 -   Remember this paper: Björklund, M. 2019.
 Be careful with your principal components.
 Evolution 73: 2151--2158.

--   Notes

-    -   Include snowpack?
-Not in the growth season PCAs since growth season is based off snowpack.
-    -   Take out UCD_garden?
-It is pretty different from the other sites so it may be skewing things... depends on if we want the PCA to describe home sites-only or all home sites and gardens
-    -   SEE BOTTOM CODE CHUNK FOR HOW TO MODIFY AUTOPLOT CODE TO GET FULLY FORMATTED PCA FIGURE

 ## Load necessary libraries